slateci/XCache/federation/README.md

 **  index in cache
 **  disk size
 **  lwm and hwm
-* reporting requests to ES
+* backend reports requests to ES too